 Indiana Educator Preparation Programs (EPPs) are expected to meet high standards of excellence and rigor.
 Only through regular reviews and annual reporting can the Indiana Department of Education ensure EPPs are providing high quality preparation for future Indiana educators.
-Therefore, EPPs are expected to meet the national standards of the Council for the Accreditation of Educator Preparation (CAEP) in order to maintain national and state accreditation.
-While the department is responsible for monitoring all reviews and accreditation status, the Indiana State Board of Education is responsible for determining final state-recognition status of all EPPs (511 IAC 13-1-1).
+Therefore, EPPs are expected to meet national standards in order to maintain national and state accreditation.
+Beginning July 1, 2022, the Indiana Department of Education (IDOE) approved or recognized at least two accreditors that accredit teacher preparation programs and that are recognized by the Council for Higher Education Accreditation (CHEA) (IC 20-28-3-1, (j), (3)).
+On that date, admission requirements and standards of both the Association for Advancing Quality in Educator Preparation (AAQEP) and the Council for the Accreditation of Educator Preparation (CAEP) will be accepted for Indiana accreditation purposes.
+While the department is responsible for monitoring all reviews and accreditation status, the Indiana State Board of Education is responsible for determining final state-recognition status of all EPPs and licensure programs (511 IAC 13-1-1).

-Program areas specific to an EPP and leading to licensure, such as Social Studies Education or Teachers of English Learners, are also expected to meet the Specialized Association Standards (SPAs) unique to the licensure content area and are individually reviewed as a part of the regular CAEP review process.
-Content areas without a SPA are reviewed by a team of reviewers organized by the department and follow a similar review process as required by the SPAs.
-Initial Licensure/Post-baccalaureate programs, such as Transition to Teaching, will no longer be reviewed by an IL/PB SPA after Spring 2017 and also will be reviewed by a state team.
+Program areas specific to an EPP and leading to licensure, such as Social Studies Education or Teachers of English Learners, are expected to meet the standards unique to the licensure content area and are individually reviewed as a part of the regular accreditation review process.
+Indiana EPPs must choose from among any of the following program review options for each approved program:

 - Protocol for State Reviews

 - Closing Program(s)